 Technology Tips: Balancing Safety, Freedom and Sanity – printable pocket guide

 If you want to know more about how to help a victim of domestic violence, click here.

 Safety planning is critical for people who have been battered or threatened by their intimate partners.
 The danger of violence, including the risk of death, escalates when a domestic violence survivor attempts to leave a batterer.
 If you or some one you know is planning to leave an abuser or to take any legal or financial steps to separate, you must plan for safety.
 It is also crucial to have a safety plan if you or someone you know continues to live with a batterer.
 Help yourself, a friend, a co-worker, a neighbor, or a client to address their safety concerns by developing a comprehensive safety plan, including survival strategies at home, at the workplace, and in court or public places.

-There are online tools for assessing the treat an abuser presents.
+There are online tools for assessing the threat an abuser presents.
 While not fool-proof, some of these tools may be helpful.
 Click HERE for Mosaic Threat Assessment

 Safety at Home: